catarinascomba/Gen/README.md

 Login via SSH into your RedPitaya and clone the files.
 You can use the precompiled "generate" or compile it on your own:

 `git clone https://github.com/schlenzmeister/RedPitayaGenerator.git`

+Open the directory and run make or use the precompiled version.

 `make`

 ## Examples